musurca/NASH/README.md

 ### How does this work?

 NASH makes use of the display capabilities of the HTML renderer built into *Command: Modern Operations*.
 When rendered, the canvas is converted to a PNG image, then encoded to Base64 and injected into an IMG tag.

+### I'd like to contribute to NASH by adding new graphics functions.
+Where do I start?

+See instructions for building NASH from scratch below.

 ### Build prerequisites
 * A Bash shell (on Windows 10, install the [WSL](https://www.howtogeek.com/249966/how-to-install-and-use-the-linux-bash-shell-on-windows-10/))